filthyrrrich/Gif-Tastic/README.md

 Conclusion:

 This assignment was much shorter than the previous ones(not complaining!)
 I was able to finish it in about 5-6hrs.
 It helped me better understand using APIs/AJAX.
+I also opted to do 12 gifs instead of 10 because it made my layout cleaner!
 I was going to tackle the bonus elements, but decided I should start on the next HW asap!